fenago/tableau-server/md/server/tabcmd Commands - Tableau.md

 `-t`, `--site`

-Indicates that the command applies to the site specified by the [Tableau Server]{.VariablesProductName} site ID, surrounded by single quotes or double quotes.
+Indicates that the command applies to the site specified by the [Tableau Server] site ID, surrounded by single quotes or double quotes.
 To specify the Default site, use either an empty string with single or double quotes (\'\' or \"\") or use Default in double quotes (\"Default\").
 Site ID is case-sensitive when using a cached authentication token.
 If you do not match case you may be prompted for a password even if the token is still valid.

-::: {mc-conditions="Product.serverserver"}
 `-x`, `--proxy`

 Host:Port